US-CBP/cbp-style-guide/src/docs/patterns/wizards.md

 In many cases it's beneficial to show the list of steps a wizard will have.
 Depending on the number of steps and space available, steps can be listed vertically or horizontally.

 #### Validation
-- Indicate a step's validity
 - Show a check icon when valid (only if the user has left/submitted the form with valid input)
 - Show a warning icon when invalid (only if the user has left/submitted the form with errors)

 #### Navigation
-- Allow for navigating to previous steps when possible
-- In some cases, skipping ahead is applicable
+- Allow navigation to previous steps and skipping ahead if applicable
 - Navigation may evolve depending on previous steps

-#### Vertical steps
+#### Vertical Steps
 Use vertical steps when there are 5 or more steps, when there are nested steps, or when steps are categorized.

 {::nomarkdown}